 Turnip greens are part of the cruciferous vegetable family, as are kale and broccoli.
-They are high in nutrients and low in calories.
+They are high in nutrients, such as vitamin K, vitamin A, and calcium, and low in calories.

 Both the root and the leaves of the turnip are edible, but turnip greens refer specifically to the stem and leafy green part of the plant.

 Turnip greens are among the top foods in terms of the Aggregate Nutrient Density Index (ANDI) score.
 A group of cruciferous vegetables, including turnip greens, all earn the highest possible score of 1,000 points.

 This is one of a collection of articles on the health benefits of popular foods.

 - 0.82 grams of protein